DHRI-Curriculum/ProjectLab/theory-to-practice.md

 ## Other Tutorials

 - Appleford, Simon, and Jennifer Guiliano.
-DevDH.org, 2013. http://devdh.org.
+[DevDH.org](http://devdh.org), 2013.
 In this online resource guide, Guiliano and Appleford share recorded lectures as podcasts, slides, and handouts to help scholars develop strong projects.
 Topics include "Designing Your First Project," "Building Budgets," "Manage Your Project," and more.

-- [PM4DH: Project Management for the Digital Humanities](https://scholarblogs.emory.edu/pm4dh/), Emory Center for Digital Scholarship, Accessed 13 June 2020. https://scholarblogs.emory.edu/pm4dh/
+- [PM4DH: Project Management for the Digital Humanities](https://scholarblogs.emory.edu/pm4dh/), Emory Center for Digital Scholarship, Accessed 13 June 2020.
 The staff of the Emory Center for Digital Scholarship has produced a helpful website that includes information on project proposals accompanied with information about project management.
 Considering how you might manage all aspects of the project's lifecycle will help to inform your own proposal.
 Consider reviewing a resource such as this one early on in your process.

 ## Next Steps

 Consider revising your short project proposal for a specific goal.
-You could consider:
-- building a project as part of a class;
-- writing a proposal for NEH funding;
-- applying for faculty develompent or institutional funding to develop a pilot or early version of your project idea.
+You could consider for example (1) building a project as part of a class, (2) writing a proposal for NEH funding, or (3) applying for faculty develompent or institutional funding to develop a pilot or early version of your project idea.

 ## Discussion Questions